24 Data Scientist CV Examples for 2026

 • Skills

-• Only include technical skills that you’d be comfortable using to code during an interview.
-Avoid a long list of different skills.
+• Only include technical skills that you would feel comfortable using to code during an interview.
+Avoid listing a multitude of different skills.

 • Education